Natural Weight Loss: 12 Science-Backed Methods That Actually Work

 1. Prioritize protein at every meal

 Protein supports metabolism and helps you feel full longer.
-Your body burns more calories digesting protein compared with carbohydrates or fat, a process called the thermic effect of food—approximately 15-30% of protein calories are used just for digestion.
+Your body burns more calories digesting protein compared with carbohydrates or fat, a process called the thermic effect of food.

 Good sources include eggs, lean meats, fish, legumes, and Greek yogurt.
 Rather than overhauling your entire diet, try adding a protein source to each meal you already eat.